10 Feb Infrastructure renewal of roads, railways and waterways

 Old steel better than its reputation

-In Germany, as in other countries of the western world, the infrastructure must be adapted to new requirements and safety conditions.
-This means that the renovation and repair of buildings places a considerable burden on the coffers of the state and companies.
+In Germany, as in other countries in the western world, the infrastructure has to be adapted to new requirements and security conditions.
+This means that renovations and repairs to buildings put a considerable strain on the coffers of the state and companies.

-Old steels are hastily regarded as unsuitable and dangerous to safety; however, intensive investigations and research by IWT-Solutions AG show that these attributions are not well-founded.
-In work on the Rhine bridges in Leverkusen and Duisburg Neuenkamp and on riveted weirs and bridges, IWT-Solutions AG has carried out targeted analyses of the properties of old steels.
+Old steels are prematurely considered unsuitable and dangerous to safety; However, intensive investigations and research by IWT-Solutions AG show that these attributions are not well founded.
+In work on the Rhine bridge in Leverkusen and Duisburg Neuenkamp as well as for riveted weirs and bridges, IWT-Solutions AG carried out targeted analyzes of the properties of old steels.

-It has been shown that old steels have a special property profile, which should be considered as a basis especially for repair by welding and for the assesment of brittle fracture resistance.
-From the basic feasibility in dealing with old steels, there is a wider scope of decision making for the building owners and economic and sustainable solutions are conceivable.
+It turns out that old steels have a special profile of properties, which should be used as a basis, especially for repair by welding and for brittle fracture resistance.
+The general feasibility of dealing with old steels gives the building owner greater scope for decision-making and economical and sustainable solutions are conceivable.